sz12433/sz12433.github.io/proj2/code/README.md

 notes:
 - had some success in hybrid images by trying both images as high or low filter and then seeing which one is more natural to the eye
+- implement 2.4 first and then 2.3 as per Ed recommendation

 how to run the code:
 1.